-To obtain best execution for you, where we have your consent to do so, on rare occasions we may execute orders on your behalf outside a regulated market, an MTF or an OTF.
 This will always be done under the rules of this Best Execution Policy, however you should be aware that in this case the transactions will not be subject to the rules of Trading Venues, and may also not benefit from any additional but unpublished liquidity, such as hidden limit orders that may be available on Trading Venues; also, executions will not benefit from pre- and post-trade transparency reporting that is a requirement on Trading Venues.

-The list of execution venues as presented in Section 4.4 includes the venues that the Bank greatly uses and trusts but is not exhaustive as we reserve the right to resort to other venues where appropriate in order to achieve the best possible result for the Client.
+The list of execution venues provided below includes the venues that the Bank greatly uses and trusts but is not exhaustive as we reserve the right to resort to other venues where appropriate in order to achieve the best possible result for the Client.
 Based on the type of financial instrument, we briefly present below the most common execution venues we use.